aquaproj/aquaproj.github.io/docs/products/aqua-registry/contributing.md

 For instance, if the programing language installs commands in the same directory with the programing language itself, aqua can't add them to $PATH, meaning we can't execute them. aqua doesn't support changing $PATH dynamically (We have no plan to support it as it makes aqua more complicated).
-Node.js's `npm i -g` installs the same directory with node by default, so we gave up the support of Node.js before (Now aqua supports Node.js again because we can change the install path by `NPM_CONFIG_REFIX`).
+Node.js's `npm i -g` installs the same directory with node by default, so we gave up the support of Node.js before (Now aqua supports Node.js again because we can change the install path by `NPM_CONFIG_PREFIX`).
 If the language installs libraries in the same directory with it, the language can't refer installed libraries when we change the version of the language.

 So before supporting a programing language, we should consider carefully if it really works well.